 All of the hard-sided coolers on our list have drainage systems to help you empty out water once your ice has melted.
 Typically, this comes in the form of a screw-on or pop-off cap at the base of the cooler—simply take it off and let the water pour out.
 OtterBox’s Venture 65 even has a slanted interior that does most of the work for you.
 Many others include similar drainage channels that funnel water through the opening.
 If you’re instead looking at a soft-sided or backpack-style cooler, a number of designs have separate cooler units that can be removed for easy draining and cleaning.
 Others require you to tilt and dump the water, but the process is nevertheless fairly easy thanks to their compact size and light weight.

-There are a number of useful add-ons and aftermarket accessories available for most coolers.
+There are a number of useful add-ons and aftermarket accessories available for many coolers.
 For example, food baskets can be a great way to store fruit and other fragile items, dividers are handy for cordoning off various meals, and external attachments like cup holders and side tables can significantly increase storage and prep space.
 Most well-known brands sell these accessories directly on their website, although they can substantially increase overall cost.
-Two of our favorite unique add-ons were OtterBox’s fishing rod attachment that doubles as an umbrella holder and Pelican’s cushions that convert the cooler into a comfy camp seat.
+Two of our favorite unique add-ons are Yeti’s fishing rod attachment and OtterBox’s side table that includes a cutting board/food prep surface and three cup holders.

 As committed cooler enthusiasts know, the type of ice you use heavily impacts how much you’re able to store and how long it stays cold.
 Crushed ice is the most readily available—you can find it at most gas stations and supermarkets for fairly cheap.
 The major draw is that it easily fills the gaps between your food and beverages, cooling them quickly and efficiently.
 However, crushed ice is also the fastest to melt and you’ll likely need to replace it fairly frequently.
 Blocks of ice, on the other hand, take much longer to melt than crushed ice.
 However, blocks are bulky and take up a lot of space in the cooler since they don’t conform around your food and cans.
 If we have enough space, our preferred method is to use both block and crushed ice together, and Yeti has more great tips here.